solarslurpi/GrowBuddies/docs/snifferbuddy.md

 :align: center
 :scale: 65

-Plot of SnifferBuddyReadings for vpd and temperature.
+A plot of SnifferBuddyReadings for vpd and temperature.
 :::